 Since 9/11, the National Guard has transitioned from a strategic reserve to an operational reserve.
 Reserve and Active-duty service members train and deploy in unison for wildfires, hurricanes, overseas operations, and more.
 National Guard deployments have increased exponentially, from 818,496 days in 2006 to 9.5 million days in 2021.
-To be eligible for post-9/11 GI Bill benefits, Guardsmen serving under Title 32 must be responding to a national emergency declared by the President of the United States.
-As such, Guard members are serving alongside Active-duty and do not receive the same benefits.
+Currently, Guardsmen receive post-9/11 GI Bill benefits for Title 10 orders and only Title 32 in response to a national emergency declared by the President of the United States.
+As such, Guard members often serve alongside Active-duty and do not receive the same benefits.